When showers are an appropriate choice

 Absolute Mobility have over a hundred different combinations of shower tray and door enclosures.
 Combined with a wealth of accessories, including Mira shower units, they can design a shower solution to suit the user, as well as taking account of any site specific details and the purchasers budget.
 With Absolute Mobility you will not receive a one size fits all shower cubicle.
 Instead a shower will be designed around you and your requirements.

-See Absolute Mobility’s web site for full details of their products and services.
-Call 0800 29 22 110 to discuss your requirements or book an appointment with their Mobility Advisor.
-Alternatively, if you are local to their Henley on Thames showroom, you can call to arrange an appointment to view and try out examples of their shower installations and walk-in baths.28 October,2014
+Please take a look through out website for full details of all our products and services.
+Alternatively please call 0800 29 22 110 to discuss your requirements or book an appointment with one of our Mobility Advisors.
+Or, if you are local to their Henley on Thames showroom, you can call to arrange an appointment to view and try out examples of our accessible shower installations and walk-in baths.28 October,2014